edoper/CNV-GWAS-Pipeline/README.md

 main.results<-cbind(p.mod, or.ci.mod)
 main.results
 ```
-Expected results should look like the tabe below:
+Expected results should look like the table below:

 Variables | p.model | OR | 2.5 % | 97.5 %
 --- | --- | --- | --- | ---